 PURPOSE AND MISSION STATEMENT

 This office also has the responsibility of checking out graduate and undergraduate students for graduation, compiling the graduation list for graduating students each commencement, ordering diplomas, and determining academic honors.
-The management of classroom designation usage, the publication of the Schedule of Classes for each enrollment period, and the management of the Veterans'Affairs Office are also responsibilities of the Registrar.
+The management of classroom designation usage, the publication of the Schedule of Classes for each enrollment period, and the management of the Office of Veterans Affairs are also responsibilities of the Registrar.

-As the only official "Office of Records" for students pursuing degrees at ULM, the University Registrar's Office has an important mission in the operation of the University.
+As the only official "Office of Records" for students pursuing degrees at ULM, the University Registrar's Office has an important mission in the operation of the university.
 The office has the responsibility to maintain timely and accurate records of the academic progress and accomplishments of its students, while maintaining the privacy and security of those records.
 Most importantly, the office places service to students, faculty, and alumni first among its priorities, recognizing these persons as the office's primary constituency.